KMIP for vSphere

 Add a KMS to vCenter Server in vSphere Web Client

-Create a KMIP client on Akeyless Gateway
+Create a KMIP Client on Akeyless Gateway

 -

-Save the received certificate and key in a safe place, they will be used to setup the connection.
+Save the received certificate and key in a safe place, they will be used to set up the connection.

 -